vildocompany/vildocompany.github.io/_pages/warehouse-delivery.md

 # Gathering Data
 ---
 From the 3 suspected problems, it is possible to check problem 1 and 2 by analysing data.
 Since all items will have their shipment status updated on every process, there will be data on:
-1. when the item goes out of the warehouse - this will help determine the actual timing pattern for outgoing item, when the items are handed over.
+1. when items goes out of the warehouse - this will help determine the actual timing pattern for outgoing item, when the items are handed over.
-2. when the items are ready to ship - this will show how much time needed for items to be processed, shows if manpower is lacking or not.
+2. when items are ready to ship - this will show how much time needed for items to be processed, shows if manpower is lacking or not.

 # Warehouse Outbound Timings